sez-ai/taylor-expansion/README.md

 This _**toy project**_ plots [Taylor Approximation](https://en.wikipedia.org/wiki/Taylor_series) for given function and the original function.
 Dependences are listed in [requirements file](https://github.com/kirbiyik/taylor-expansion/blob/master/requirements.txt).
-Code has written for Python3 but should be fine with Python2, as well.
+Code was written for Python3 but should be fine with Python2, as well.

 To see the demo, enter command below.